According to your licence, you will be redirected automatically on the proper version of SimulTrain®

 With the help of SimulTrain®, project manager can make all the mistakes while planning and executing a project and learn from these mistakes – just to a reasonable price!

 Full of multimedia interaction, SimulTrain® provides the teams with phone calls, emails, and voicemails to create a realistic and stressful environment – just as in real life.
 Therefore, learners experience stress and working under pressure.

 SimulTrain® is also an ideal tool for team building or decision making.

 Depending on the languages, there are up to 10 scenarios at disposal, reflecting simulations of projects in different areas.

-SimulTrain® can be run online or with a desktop version.
+SimulTrain® can be run online.

 The simulation lasts from 4 to 10 hours including the phases of planning, execution, and debriefing.